 With summer quickly approaching, you may have already noticed one or two extra flies buzzing around your favorite pooch and home.
 Even though flies are small critters, they can do a lot of damage to your dog’s peace of mind and health.
 This makes it imperative to keep flies away from your dog.

-Let’s learn 6 proven methods for keeping flies away from your dog.
+Let’s learn the proven methods for keeping flies away from your dog.

 Before we learn about the six proven methods to keep flies away from your dog, it’s important to understand why flies like dogs in the first place.
 Knowing this fact can help you better combat the pesky critters when they come looking for your favorite dog.

-Most commonly, regular house flies bite at dogs whenever its coat is matted or unclean because it provides the perfect food source and breeding ground.
+Most commonly, regular house flies bite dogs whenever their coat are matted or unclean because it provides the perfect food source and breeding ground.
 More so, illness, diarrhea, and skin conditions can also attract flies because that is the perfect condition for laying eggs.

-Certain types of fly may bite at dogs to draw blood.
+Certain types of flies may bite dogs to draw blood.
 Female horseflies, for example, need blood in order to produce eggs, making your pet one of the best options for their snack.

 Fly bites are painful, especially from a horsefly.
 Beyond the initial nuisance and pain, fly bites can be dangerous to your dog’s health.
 Most commonly, your dog can experience infection or infestation whenever the fly bites or lays eggs in its coat.
 Beyond these two dangers, flies are notably less dangerous than other insects, like mosquitoes.